David King (chemist): Energy

 King is a strong supporter of nuclear electricity generation, arguing that it is a safe, technically feasible solution that can help to reduce emissions from the utilities sector now, while the development of alternative low-carbon solutions is incentivised.
 In the transport sector, King has warned governments that conventional oil resources are more scarce than they believe and that peak oil might approach sooner than expected.
 Moreover, he has criticised first generation biofuels due to the effect on food prices and subsequent effect on the developing world.
 He strongly supports second generation biofuels, however, which are manufactured from inedible biomass such as corn stover, wood chips or straw.
 These biofuels are not made from food sources (see food vs fuel).

 King is a member of the Global Apollo Programme and headed its public launch in 2015.
 The programme calls for multinational research into reducing the cost of low-carbon electricity generation.

 Humanism

 King is a Distinguished Supporter of Humanists UK.

 Covid response

 In July 2020 King advocated for school closures in the UK until covid cases were reduced to 1 in a million.

 Honours and awards

 King was knighted in the 2003 New Year honours.
 In 2009, he was made a Chevalier of the Légion d'Honneur by the French government.

 In 1991 he received the BVC Medal and Prize, awarded by the British Vacuum Council.
-He was elected a Fellow of the Royal Society (FRS) in 1991, a Foreign Fellow of the American Academy of Arts and Sciences in 2002, and a Fellow of the Royal Academy of Engineering (FREng) in 2006.
+He was elected a Fellow of the Royal Society (FRS) in 1991, a Foreign Fellow of the American Academy of Arts and Sciences in 2002, and an Honorary Fellow of the Royal Academy of Engineering (HonFREng) in 2006.